oVirt/ovirt-site/source/feature/optaplanner.html.md

 Our users will get hints about how to utilize their hardware better.

-# **Requirements**
+# **Goal**

+*   We want to write a service that takes a snapshot of a cluster (list of hosts and Vms) and computes an optimized Vm to Host assignment solution
-The output should be a service that is able to compute the ideal VM to Host assignment and give the administrator hints about how to balance the cluster to utilize the resources better.
-The idea is to have the service free-running in an infinite loop and improve the solution over time while adapting to changes in the cluster.
+*   The administrator should then be able to use that as a hint to tweak the situation in the cluster to better utilize resources
+*   The idea is to have the service free-running in an infinite loop and improve the solution over time while adapting to changes in the cluster.

 # Detailed Description